-At Sabuco, Beck, Hansen, Massino, & Pollack, P.C., our experienced Will County criminal law attorneys provides professional, compassionate legal service to juveniles charged with misdemeanor and felony charges, including the following types of crimes:
+At Sabuco Beck, P.C., our experienced Will County criminal law attorneys provide professional, compassionate legal service to juveniles charged with misdemeanor and felony charges, including the following types of crimes:

 In the state of Illinois, the Juvenile Court Act (705 ILCS 405/1-18) governs the procedures for dealing with minors accused of criminal activities, and the court understands the importance of mitigating factors such as age and immaturity in dealing with juvenile offenders.
 As your attorneys, we work with established frameworks to provide a strong legal defense.
 Our top priority is to protect your child against a criminal record that could jeopardize their future, as well as to protect them against the damaging effects that can result from doing time in a juvenile criminal facility.

 If you are the parent or loved one of a young person charged with a crime, it is important to know that you are not alone.
 Roughly 1,500 young people each year are convicted of juvenile offenses, according to statistics from the Illinois Department of Juvenile Justice (IDJJ).
 Penalties for juvenile offenders vary depending on the crime they are accused of.
 If your son or daughter faces being convicted of a crime, our criminal law attorneys may be able to negotiate on their behalf for reduced charges and sentencing recommendations, such as probation or admittance into a pretrial intervention program, thereby avoiding detention at a juvenile facility and allowing them to remain in your care.